-Kidney-friendly eating isn’t about permanently cutting out your favorite foods, it’s about finding ways to eat them in moderation.
-For example, if you love tomatoes, having kidney disease doesn’t mean you can never have them again.
+Kidney-friendly eating is not about permanently cutting out your favorite foods, it is about finding ways to eat them in moderation.
+For example, if you love tomatoes, having kidney disease does not mean you can never have them again.
 Sure, you might not be able to eat all the tomatoes you want due to their higher levels of potassium, but including them in a salad or having a slice here or there?
-That’s fine!
+That is fine!

-It’s also important to remember that there isn’t one kidney-friendly eating plan that works for everyone—a myth Dr. Shusterman hears frequently.
+It is also important to remember that there is not one kidney-friendly eating plan that works for everyone — a myth Dr. Shusterman hears frequently.
 He shared that you should be eating for your stage of kidney disease and individual lab results.
-“When people look on the Internet and look for a ‘kidney diet,’ they just kind of get lumped into the most restrictive kidney diet, which does not apply to most people with kidney disease,” he said.
+"When people look on the Internet and look for a 'kidney diet,' they just kind of get lumped into the most restrictive kidney diet, which does not apply to most people with kidney disease," he said.

 The Kidney Transplant Process: What You Need to Know

-For people living with kidney failure, the kidney transplant waiting list is a long process, and it’s one that isn’t guaranteed to pay off.
+For people living with kidney failure, the kidney transplant waiting list is a long process, and it is one that is not guaranteed to pay off.
 Because of that uncertainty, Helen Christensen and Dr. Elaine Ku, a former AKF Clinical Scientist in Nephrology Fellow, talked about the importance of trying to get a kidney from a living donor.
-Not only does finding a living donor speed up the transplant process and prevent lengthy waits on the organ transplant list, there is another distinct advantage to having a live donor—on average, a kidney transplant from a live donor lasts five years longer than one from a deceased donor.
+Not only does finding a living donor speed up the transplant process and prevent lengthy waits on the organ transplant list, there is another distinct advantage to having a live donor — on average, a kidney transplant from a live donor lasts five years longer than one from a deceased donor.

-Michael and LeighAnn Saylor, both AKF Ambassadors, didn’t know who would be willing to donate a kidney to Michael when he needed one.
+Michael and LeighAnn Saylor, both AKF Ambassadors, did not know who would be willing to donate a kidney to Michael when he needed one.
 They told the inspirational story of how he eventually received his transplant 10 years ago.
-While the man who ended up giving Michael a kidney is now someone they consider family and a second father to their kids, that wasn’t always the case.
-In fact, when he donated his kidney to Michael, they hadn’t seen each other since high school—proof that asking your extended network to become your living donor can pay off.
+While the man who ended up giving Michael a kidney is now someone they consider family and a second father to their kids, that was not always the case.
+In fact, when he donated his kidney to Michael, they had not seen each other since high school — proof that asking your extended network to become your living donor can pay off.